 |During sports||5 to 9 oz every 20 minutes||5 to 10 oz every 20 minutes|

-Sports drinks, such as Gatorade™ may be useful in replenishing electrolytes, such as salts that are lost due to sweating.
+Sports drinks, such as Gatorade™ may be useful in replenishing electrolytes (for example sodium, potassium, chloride, etc.) that are lost due to sweating.
 Be mindful of sugar-containing drinks as sugar can cause more urination, resulting in an increased risk of dehydration, rather than preventing it.

 Always dress your athlete in light colored, breathable clothing.
 Changing frequently into dry clothing during practice is helpful to wick moisture and may be cooling.
 Attention should be taken to football players or other athletes who wear heavy protective equipment.
 Frequent breaks should be taken, with the athlete out of pads and helmet while on the sidelines.
 Gradual acclimation to the climate over 10 to 14 days is helpful, as well.
 This may include shorter and less intense practices initially and a gradual increase the amount of protective equipment over the acclimation period.

-Keep your child off the field if he has had a recent illness, especially fever or gastrointestinal illness, until the symptoms have been resolved at least 3 days.
-Be aware that if your child has a chronic medical condition such as diabetes, thyroid disorder, is overweight, or takes medications for conditions such as ADHD, he or she may be at increased risk for heat related illness.
+Keep your child off the field if he or she has had a recent illness, especially fever or gastrointestinal illness, until the symptoms have been resolved at least 3 days.
+Be aware that if your child has a chronic medical condition such as diabetes, thyroid disorder, is overweight, or takes medications for conditions such as ADHD, he or she may be at increased risk for heat-related illness.

 Coaches, athletic trainers and other supervising adults should be aware of the signs of heat related illness and carry an action plan to deal with it, as well as first aid equipment.
 Coaches must make difficult decisions regarding whether the conditions are favorable for play.
 Support him or her if they make modifications to the practice schedule due to heat, and don’t be afraid to suggest that a break or decrease in intensity is needed.